Maldives Dazzles Visitors

 Places to Stay

-In the Maldives, visitors have choices galore when it comes to lodging.
-Options include high-end resorts and economical guesthouses on the local isles.
+In the Maldives, visitors have a wide range of lodging options.
+Options include high-end resorts and economical guesthouses on the local islands.
 The selection features:

-• Overwater Villas: These dreamy stays feature solo pools and paths straight to the lagoon.
+- Overwater Villas: These dreamy accommodations feature private pools and direct access to the lagoon.

-• Guesthouses: Budget-friendly spots on local islands take Maafushi and Dhigurah for example.
+- Guesthouses: Budget-friendly spots on local islands, such as Maafushi and Dhigurah, offer a great example.

-• Eco-Friendly Resorts: Places like Soneva Fushi are champions in keeping things green and protecting nature.
+- Eco-Friendly Resorts: Places like Soneva Fushi are champions in preserving the environment and protecting nature.

 Getting Around